panyero-mobile/gemini-realtime-voice/README.md

 make sure that u are running realtime.py only

-live,py -> is not working properly
+live.py -> is not working properly